Nabeelhassan/my-awesome-stars/README.md

 ## JavaScript

+- [mgechev/tiny-compiler](https://github.com/mgechev/tiny-compiler) - A tiny evaluator and compiler of arithmetic expressions.
 - [KaTeX/KaTeX](https://github.com/KaTeX/KaTeX) - Fast math typesetting for the web.
 - [adrianhajdin/project_web3.0](https://github.com/adrianhajdin/project_web3.0) - This is a code repository for the corresponding video tutorial.
 In this video, we're going to build a Web 3.0 React Solidity Blockchain Application
 - [timwoelfle/Local-Citation-Network](https://github.com/timwoelfle/Local-Citation-Network) - This web app aims to help scientists with their literature review using metadata from OpenAlex (OA), Semantic Scholar (S2) and Crossref (CR) in local citation networks.